PolicyExpert/Mid-Level-Java-Developer-Spec/README.md

 #### What to expect from our technical hiring process.

-We are told over and over again our hiring approach is relaxed and enjoyable—I know, is that even possible?—Give us a try if you feel a connection.

 1. **CV review:** *We don't mind how you learnt software, university or self-taught.
 It's about your passion and ability to understand what writing software is about.*
 2. **Quick and simple phone interview:** *Back up what you have written on your CV.
 Explain in your words what you are looking for, and we will do the same.*
 3. **Home coding assessment:** *Small and quickly completed, this allows you to show us your best code.*